diegotobalina/auth/README.md

 ````
 When a user is locked will not have permissions to call:

-- login endpoint
+- login use case
-- access endpoint
+- access use case
-- userInfo endpoint
+- user info use case
+- google login use case

-** can use another endpoints so the "lock" process will be completed when the curren "access token" expires ( by default 5 min )
+** can use another endpoints if have a valid jwt so the "lock" process will be completed when the current "access token" expires ( by default 5 min )
 ````